 When we contemplate ourselves and the world in which we are living, we are face to face with a demonstration that the powers that conduct the affairs of life do not seem to be under the control of any human being.
 The days and nights roll on, whether we want them or not.
 There are the seasons of the year, over which we have no say whatsoever.
 The rotation of planets, the blowing of the winds and the ways of nature seem to be totally unconcerned with our feelings, our emotions, our requirements and our needs, and our little joys and sorrows seem to be merely a meaningless phenomenon before these mighty operations.

-The distance to which the world extends is astounding.
+The distance to which the whole world extends is astounding.
 The mind cannot even imagine how vast the universe is.
 We cannot conceive the distance between one star and another, though they all appear to be studded like gems in the blue sky when looked at with our naked eyes.
 The vastness of space is incalculable.

-If there is a fly roaming about in England and another fly is here in India, that would be a great nearness of one fly to another in comparison with the distance they say is obtaining between one star and another.
-There is nothing to prevent them from colliding, but there is as little chance of a fly in England dashing against another fly in India, because of the enormous distance of vast space in which these mighty giants called stars rule in their own realms.
-They have their own laws and are larger than the Sun of our own solar system, as people tell us.
+If there is a fly roaming about in England and another fly is here in India, that would be a great nearness of one fly to the other in comparison with the distance they say is obtaining between one star and another.
+There is nothing to prevent them from colliding, but there is as little chance of a fly in England dashing against another fly in India, because of the enormous distance of vast space in which these mighty giants called stars rule in their own realms with their own laws.
+They are larger than the Sun of our own solar system, as people tell us.
 The Sun is so mighty; the diameter of the Earth is about eight thousand miles, and the diameter of the Sun is more than eight lakhs of miles.
-Such a huge mass is pulling this little tiny dust of the Earth around itself, and we have nothing to say about all these things.
+Such a huge mass is pulling this tiny dust of the Earth around itself, and we have nothing to say about all these things.
 Why should the Earth be placed at this convenient distance?
 This great wonder that we call the Sun, beyond which a greater wonder cannot be imagined by our mind, and larger than which our eyes cannot see, is one of the many citizens in a large kingdom of similar and larger stars, which are suns in their own right in the nebular galaxies.
 These galaxies are infinite in number, one of them being what we call the Milky Way, in which we are.
 The Milky Way is not up above in the sky.
 We are in it.
 We are living within the jurisdiction of this Milky Way.
 Though we are in this room, sitting here in this hall, we are also on the Earth.
 That also is a fact at the same time.
 That we are living in a house does not preclude the fact that we are on the Earth.
-In a similar manner, we are in the Milky Way, a fact which cannot easily come before our mind’s perception.
-Such is a great terrifying miracle before us, this vast thing we call nature – the world of the sky, the stars, the sun and the moon.
+In a similar manner, we are in the Milky Way, a fact which cannot easily come before our mind's perception.
+Such is a great terrifying miracle before us, this vast thing we call nature, the world, the sky, the stars, the sun and the moon.